NYUHackDays/Events/README.md

 HackDays: Next Week
 =====

-- Name not decided, but Introduction to "Whitehat hacking"
+- How does Cyber Security work?
+Hosted by Dev Bootcamp

 Upcoming After
 =====

+- Tricks to development
 - Security in Web Applications
 - Memory Leaks in Code focusing on Javascript
 - Web applications in Go